 - Are ongoing cumulative concerns about the child's welfare and a need to share concerns and agree a course of action.

-It is the responsibility of the Chair of the Strategy Meeting to write the Strategy minutes in the meeting using the Record of Strategy Discussion and including both information and actions.
-The minutes should be brief and will outline the risk factors clearly; the reasons for decisions made as well as actions and timescales should be included.
-This will be signed by all participants and photocopied and taken away by all.
+It is the responsibility of the Chair of the Strategy Meeting to ensure minutes are taken using the Record of Strategy Discussion and must include information sharing and decisions.
+The minutes should be brief and will outline the risk factors clearly, the reasons for decisions made and the agreed actions and timescales.
+All minutes will be shared with all participants within 72 hours, unless the Chair specifically agrees to an extension.

 5. Duty and Decision to Undertake Section 47 Enquiries

-Surrey Children's Services has a statutory duty to undertake Section 47 Enquiries in any of the following circumstances:
+Surrey Children's Social Care has a statutory duty to undertake Section 47 Enquiries in any of the following circumstances:

 - When a child is subject to an Emergency Protection Order;